Correct Appraisals knows the special needs of estate executors

 Estate settlement is a very important, but often stressful job.
 As an executor you have been entrusted to carry out the wishes of the departed as quickly and respectfully as possible.
 You can count on us to act quickly and with sensitivity to the feelings of everyone involved.

 Lawyers, accountants and financial professionals depend on our expertise when requiring real estate values for estates, divorces, probate or other circumstances requiring a value being placed on real property.
-We comprehend their needs and are accustomed to dealing with all parties involved.
+We understand their needs and are accustomed to dealing with all parties involved.
 Our work product and reports always exceed the requirements set forth by the courts, the IRS, and California State.

 Contact us promptly to discuss your precise estate appraisal specifications and how we can put our knowledge to work for you.